Jedi Temple, Coruscant, 40 BBY "Turn to the Dark Side, you had. Complete, your recovery cannot be."

 "Possibly," said Shmi, "but then again, he may simply have believed that his Master was becoming too powerful.
 Or he might have just decided now was his time to kill his Master, as all Sith apprentices try to do sooner or later.
 All I know is that he chose, when I was nearly at term, to kill Darth Plagueis while the latter was asleep.
 Unfortunately for him, one of their minions saw him do it, and questioned whether under those circumstances they ought to follow him as their new leader.
 There was a rebellion and confusion.
 As an act of defiance, my guards freed me."

 Now came the hard part, even when she'd confessed it all already.
-“I repaid them by killing them.
-I had allowed hatred for all my captors to build up in me, and I released it into multiple acts of murder, by which I ended up helping Sidious by killing off many of the rebels, so that when he had subdued the rest, he offered to take me as his apprentice, under the condition that I perform an abortion on myself.
-I refused out of attachment to my baby.”
+"I repaid them by killing them.
+I had allowed hatred for all my captors to build up in me, and I released it into multiple acts of murder, by which I ended up unintentionally helping Sidious, so that when he had subdued the rest, he offered to take me as his apprentice, under the condition that I perform an abortion on myself.
+I refused and managed to flee out of attachment to my baby."

 "Still," observed Plo Koon, "you suggested it was compassion for your son, after his birth, that finally turned you back."

-“It was.
+"It was.
 That was the only good left in me, but I focused on it, made it stronger.
 I came back here for his sake rather than my own.
 Sith-made he may be, but he himself is an innocent.
-I would ask that you at least keep him safe, because Darth Sidious will come after him.”
-She in fact wanted them to train him as a Jedi, had marked the coming of that wish as her return from the Dark Side, and held it as her one remaining wish in life, but she dared not ask for it.
+I would ask that you at least keep him safe, because Darth Sidious will come after him."
+In truth, she wanted them to train him as a Jedi.
+She had marked the coming of that wish as her return from the Dark Side, and held it as her one remaining wish in life.
+But she dared not ask for it.

 "More than keep him safe, we should," said Yoda to his fellow council members.
 "Many Jedi, we have lost.
 Give up a baby, when train it, we can, we should not, without good reason."